KarjamP/NDEYSS/README.md

 ## Why The Unlicense was chosen
 It may be considered unethical to some for others to own a truly conscious being as though intellectual property.
 Given the political ideal surrounding the license, it was chosen to represent this very fact.

+Note that all source code that would be featured within this repository counts as falling underneath this license; use even if you're not planning on doing conscious AI.
+For code not planned to fall under this license, they won't be included within this repository.